benjamin-recht/benjamin-recht.github.io/_posts/2020-07-23-discrete-fragility.md

 Here, I'll highlight a few examples where relatively innocuous problem formulations lead to very fragile control policies.
 The examples are weirdly simple and comical point.
 But I think anyone who has played with discrete-time optimal control may have stumbled into similar control policies and had to step back and think about why.

 Let's revisit the discrete-time LQR problem

 $$
 	\begin{array}{ll} \text{minimize} & \sum_{t=1}^N \mathbb{E}_{w_t}\left[x_t^\top Q x_t + u_t^\top R u_t\right]\\
 	\text{subject to} & x_{t+1} = A x_t + B u_t + w_t
 	\end{array}
 $$

 We again assume $x_t$ is observed perfectly without noise.
 While this is not realistic, even state feedback ends up being fragile in discrete time. $w_t$ is assumed to be stochastic, but I don't think much changes if we move to a more adversarial setting.
-Here, we need the decision variable $u_t$ to be \emph{causal}.
+Here, we need the decision variable $u_t$ to be _causal_.
 It must be a function of only the values $x_s$ and $u_s$ with $s\leq t$.
 For stochastic disturbances, the optimal $u$ can always be found by dynamic programming.

 Consider the following innocuous dynamics: